uviclibraries/podcasting/editing-audio.md

 Congratulations <span style='font-size:20px;'>&#127881;</span>!
 You have now created your first podcast file.

-Anything we do from here is a to add some extras.
-You already know how to trim, fade, and export your file, which are transferable skills for adding music, voiceovers, or effects to your podcast.
+Anything we do from here is to add some extra polish to your podcast.
+You already know how to trim, fade, and export your file, which are transferable skills for adding music, voiceovers, or effects.

+When you are ready, move on to the final part of the basics for podcast creation: adding music and voiceovers...

 <script>